-Computational Thinking: Developing contracts (i.e., preconditions, post-conditions, assertions, and loop invariants) that establish the safety and correctness of imperative programs.
+Computational Thinking: Developing contracts (pre- and post-conditions, assertions, and loop invariants) that establish the safety and correctness of imperative programs.

 Evaluating the use of order (sorted data) as a problem-solving tool.
 Identifying the difference between specification and implementation.